Some visit links earn us a commission.

 Cash-pay patients who want an all-in compounded price with care included at a low entry price, and who are willing to commit to a longer plan for a lower monthly cost.

-Shed wins on cancellation terms, medication options on the dimensional scoring.
+Shed wins on cancellation terms, medication options and runs $20/mo cheaper than Eden at the entry tier ($189 vs $209).
+Over a year that's $240 you keep.
 The caveat: Patients who want the cheapest month-to-month compounded price at high doses, or who specifically want branded GLP-1s billed through insurance.
 Note also: Compounded GLP-1s are not FDA-approved and are made by a licensed pharmacy under a prescription.

 If cost is your main filter

-Eden is the cheaper monthly: $209 all-in vs $249 for Shed.
-That's $40 a month or $480a year.
+Shed is the cheaper monthly: $189 all-in vs $209 for Eden.
+That's $20 a month or $240a year.
 The 12-month math matters most if you're planning to maintain on GLP-1 long-term.
-If you're running a 3-month trial, the $120 delta is small against the cost of stopping early on the wrong dose.
+If you're running a 3-month trial, the $60 delta is small against the cost of stopping early on the wrong dose.
 Insurance changes the picture: if either program runs prior auth and your plan covers Wegovy or Zepbound, branded with copay can beat both cash-pay totals.

 If lock-in is your main filter